MicrosoftDocs/learn/learn-pr/azure/connect-vm-with-azure-bastion/includes/2-what-is-azure-bastion.md

 - Traffic initiated from the Azure Bastion to target virtual machines stays within the virtual network or  between peered virtual networks.
 - No need to apply NSGs to the Bastion subnet as it's hardened internally.
 But for additional security, you can configure NSGs to only allow remote connections to the target Virtual Machines from the Bastion host.
 - Protects against port scanning.
-RDP and SSH ports, and public IP addresses aren't aren't publicly exposed for your VMs.
+RDP and SSH ports, and public IP addresses aren't publicly exposed for your VMs.
 - Protects against zero-day exploits.
 Azure Bastion sits at the perimeter of your virtual network.
 So you don’t need to worry about hardening each of the virtual machines in your virtual network.
 The Azure platform keeps Bastion always up to date.
 - Ability to integrate with native Azure Virtual Network security appliances like Azure Firewall.
 - Ability to monitor and manage remote connections.